 By definition, Booklets are always bound

-This where it gets a bit more complicated.
+This is where it gets a bit more complicated.
 Booklets are always multi-sheet and always bound, usually with staples, saddle-stitching, Wire-O, or something similar.
-“Pamphlets” is a much looser definition – thet can either be bound or unbound.
-When unbound, they may be single or multi-sheet and multipage.
+“Pamphlets” is a much looser definition – that can either be bound or unbound.
+When unbound, they may be single or multi-sheet and multi-page.

 Like brochures, booklets are used for promotions, but not quite as often as single sheet prints due to their relative cost.

 - Any application where detailed descriptions and durability are desired

 Don’t Get Too Hung Up on Words